Public Information Period

 - Speakers appearing before the Board will not be allowed to campaign for public office, promote private business ventures, engage in personal attacks of anyone, or use profanity or vulgar language.

-- Applause is permitted during the awards and presentations period only.
+- "Silent" applause is permitted during the awards and presentations period only.

 - Community members may express their views in writing in lieu of any oral presentation.